 - Grammarly – Imagine a personal writing wizard sitting at your desk helping you write better content.
 That’s Grammarly.
-It sits in the background and flags errors and opportunities for improvement your documents.
-It’s a must have for anyone who wants to level up the quality of their writing.
+It sits in the background and flags errors and opportunities for improving your documents.
+It’s a must-have for anyone who wants to level up the quality of their writing.
 Learn more about Grammarly.

 - Notion – Notion is a multi-faceted documentation tool that small and big teams love.
-What’s great about Notion is that you can do more than write. you can create spreadsheets, databases, and design workflows to help your team be productive.
+What is great about Notion is that you can do more than write.
+You can create spreadsheets, databases, and design workflows to help your team be productive.
 Learn more about Notion.

-- Slite – Slite is a light-weight documentation tool that helps teams save and share knowledge.
-It removes friction from the documentation process nad makes it super easy to document and share information with your teammates.
+- Slite – Slite is a lightweight documentation tool that helps teams save and share knowledge.
+It removes friction from the documentation process and makes it super easy to document and share information with your teammates.
 Learn more about Slite.

-- Slab – Both technical and non-technical teams use Slab to create content that’s easy to share and looks good.
-It offers powerful integrations so you can use Slab to search for content in various other platforms.
+- Slab – Both technical and non-technical teams use Slab to create content that is easy to share and looks good.
+It offers powerful integrations, so you can use Slab to search for content on various other platforms.
 Learn more about Slab.

 File sharing tools for working remotely